George Leslie Mackay: Other results of Mackay's Kavalan mission

-At the girls’ school Kai Ah-hun was matron and instructor in traditional weaving and sewing.
+At the girls' school Kai Ah-hun was matron and instructor in traditional weaving and sewing.
 She was married to a Kavalan pastor.
-Her work was outstanding, so much so that Mackay brought an entire Kavalan bridal assemblage made by her to Canada in 1893.
-We know this because he had a photograph of her taken wearing the very clothes that are now in the Royal Ontario Museum.
-The Kavalan bridal attire is the only complete set of Kavalan clothes in the world, rightfully considered a national treasure of Taiwan.
+Mackay brought an entire Kavalan bridal assemblage made by her to Canada in 1893.
+This is known because he had a photograph of her taken wearing the very clothes that are now in the Royal Ontario Museum.
+The Kavalan bridal attire is the only complete set of Kavalan clothes in the world.

 Among the ten Plains Indigenous groups (Ping-pu 平埔) who occupied the entire western half of Taiwan, only the Kavalan have continued as an organized community, still using their own language, in their exilic home on the northern coast of Hualien County.
 In the last decade a group of women weavers (the leader is surnamed Kai 偕) have been reviving traditional weaving.
 They hope to visit the Mackay Collection at the Royal Ontario Museum to study the textiles that came from Kai Ah-hun in 1893.

-While the mission among the Kavalan was only one part of Mackay's 30-year life in Taiwan, it illustrates the unintended yet long lasting impact of Mackay's work, and helps explain why even after 150 years he is so celebrated in Taiwan's history.
+While the mission among the Kavalan was only one part of Mackay's 30-year life in Taiwan, it illustrates the unintended yet long lasting impact of Mackay's work, and helps explain why even after 150 years he is celebrated in Taiwan's history.

 In 1896, after the 1895 establishment of Japanese colonial rule in Taiwan, Mackay met with the Japanese Governor-General of Formosa, Maresuke Nogi.
 Some families in Taiwan today, particularly of lowland-aboriginal Kavalan ancestry, trace their surname '偕' ('Kai' or 'Kay') to their family's conversion to Christianity by Mackay.

 In Canada Mackay was honoured during his two furloughs home by the Canadian Church.
 In 1880, Queen's College in Kingston, Ontario awarded him an honorary Doctor of Divinity, presented by Principal George Monro Grant and Chancellor Sandford Fleming.
 Before departing in 1881, he returned to Oxford County, where monies were raised to start Oxford College in Taiwan, which would be the basis for two later educational institutions, Aletheia University and Taiwan Seminary.
 A number of young people in the county were inspired to follow Mackay's example and entered into missionary service with a number of Christian denominations.